Turkey Sandwich with Pea Shoots

 - 8 slices high-quality whole-grain or multi-grain bread

 - 1 pound deli turkey or sliced roasted turkey

 - 2 large tomatoes, cored and thinly sliced

-- 4 oz. fresh pea sprouts
+- 4 ounces fresh pea shoots

-- To assemble the sandwiches, spread about 1 T. herbed cream cheese on each slice of bread.
-On each of four of the bread slices, layer 4 oz. turkey and 2 slices of tomato.
-Season the tomatoes with ⅛ tsp. salt and a pinch of pepper.
+- To assemble the sandwiches, spread about 1 Tablespoon herbed cream cheese on each slice of bread.
+On each of four of the bread slices, layer 4 ounce turkey and 2 slices of tomato.

-- Divide the pea sprouts evenly among the 4 sandwiches, using about 1 oz. on each sandwich.
+- Season the tomatoes with 1/8 teaspoon salt and a pinch of pepper.
+Divide the pea shoots evenly among the 4 sandwiches, using about 1 ounce on each sandwich.
 Top with remaining bread slices spread with herbed cream cheese and serve.